japansummer

 Gauze Blankets vs. Other Summer Bedding

-- Nishikawa 5-Layer Cotton Gauze Blanket — Breathable, softens with every wash; perfect for warm sleepers.
-Available on Amazon US.
+• Nishikawa 5-Layer Cotton Gauze Blanket — Classic multi-layer build that softens with every wash; ideal for warm sleepers (Amazon US).

 The Calm Coolness of Summer